-Professors: Sherwood Best, Martin G. Brodwin, Randy V. Campbell, Mary A. Falvey, Diane Fazzi, Diane Haager, George K. Hong, Nancy Hunt, Christina H. Kimm, Pauline Mercado, David Peterson, Kathryn C. Reilly, Marcel Soriano, Lois Weinberg Andrea G. Zetlin (Acting Chair).
+Professors: Sherwood Best, Martin G. Brodwin, Randy V. Campbell, Diane Fazzi, Diane Haager, George K. Hong, Nancy Hunt, Christina H. Kimm, Pauline Mercado, David Peterson, Kathryn C. Reilly, Marcel Soriano, Lois Weinberg Andrea G. Zetlin (Acting Chair).

 Associate Professors: Sheri Atwater, Michael J. Carter, Margaret D. Clark, Margaret Garcia, Holly Menzies, Heidi Paul, Elizabeth Perluss,

 Jennifer Symon, Mchelle Wallace.

 Assistant Professors: Audrey Ham, Cheryl Kamei Hannan, Sungho Park, Leila Ricci, Frances Siu.